matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `turn_uris`

-The public URIs of the TURN server to give to clients
+The public URIs of the TURN server to give to clients.

 Example configuration:
 ```